How to Talk to Kids About the News

 Find the Teachable Moments

-All three experts encouraged parents to use events like what happened on January 6 to inform their children about the government and their role as citizens.
-In addition to the basic civics lesson of what lawmakers were doing and that this happens every four years, Dr. Brown suggested a focus on how everyone has a voice and learning to use our voice in the right ways.
+All the experts encouraged parents to use current events to inform their children about the government and their role as citizens and members of a community.
+Dr. Brown suggested focusing on how everyone has a voice and learning to use our voice in the right ways.

-Another key lesson, said Lowrey, is that “despite the protest and the violence, the lawmakers came back and conducted the business they were there to do and they finished their task because they understood the importance of it.”
+Lowrey makes the point, for example, after the events of January 6th (at the Capitol riot), kids learned that “despite the protest and the violence, the lawmakers came back and conducted the business they were there to do, and they finished their task because they understood the importance of it.”